cfsanuser/eyearesee/README.md

 ( Note: python eyearesee.py --no-ai --no-install will run without installing dependencies or using offline AI )

-( Thank you Amigojapan for feature list suggestions! )
+( Thank you Amigojapan for feature list suggestions!
+Check his page out! https://github.com/amigojapan )

 Analysis: eyearesee.py
 What it is